AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 Layout XML with Local.xml
 -------------

 If we want to add layout changes to a theme but not make a module we can also use the `local.xml` file.
 You can add a `local.xml` file to any theme in Magento (`app > design > frontend > [Pakage] > [Theme] > layout > local.xml`).
 Magento reads the XML layout files in a specific order.
-The a `local.xml` file will always be added last.
+The `local.xml` file will always be added last.
 This allows you to overwrite all other layout xml updates in a single file.

 How to use Layout XML
 -------------

-If we want to make changes to a theme we need to use handles.
+If we want to make changes to a theme we need to use layout handles.
 A handle defines what pages the changes will be made to.
 The `<default>` handle are used for making changes on (almost) all pages.
 To remove the `head` block from all pages we can type.

 {% highlight html %}
 <?xml version="1.0"?>